 Understand one another’s roles, responsibilities, and work practices.

 Establish open, interpersonal communication with teammates in other disciplines.

-Work effectively together, in close collaboration—sometimes working in pairs.
+Work effectively together, in close collaboration—sometimes even working in pairs.

 Ensure all of the best ideas get implemented, regardless of their source.

 Avoid having one preeminent discipline be the final arbiter in all decision making.